Full-Stack-Data-Scientist/1_Data_Collection_and_Management_KAYAK/Readme.md

 # __Deliverables__ 🗃

  * Three .csv files in an S3 bucket containing enriched information about the weather, hotels for each french city and another one with there lat and lon coordinates.
+ * Two .py files for scraping the information on booking, one for the general information, and the second for the hotels coordinates.
  * A SQL Database where with the same cleaned data from S3 you can check the screenshots for
  * Two maps with a Top-5 destinations and a Top-20 hotels in the area in the Jupyter Notebook.